rpominov/basic-streams/README.md

 The idea is to take the most basic definition of event stream and build functions to do generic operations with that streams.
-In basic-streams a stream is just a function that accepts subscriber and must return a function to unsubscribe.
+In basic-streams a stream is just a function that takes a subscriber and returns a function to unsubscribe.
 Here is the type signature of a stream:

 ```js
 <T>(cb: (payload: T) => void) => () => void